foxfriends/syncat/README.md

 syncat_languages=rust,javascript cargo install --path .
 ```

-If in future you would like to add new languages, just reinstall with your updated language list
+If in future you would like to add new languages, you will have to reinstall with different language
-(cargo will ask for the `--force` flag).
+list.

 These are the languages you can pick from:
 *   `agda`